 Real-World Applications

 Retailers who make DIY projects — like custom jewelry or decorative items using coins — rely on these measurements.
-Crafters building scale models or creating coin art need to know exactly how big their materials are.
+On top of that, crafters building scale models or creating coin art need to know exactly how big their materials are.
 And collectors?
 Well, they want to verify authenticity.
 A dime that's even slightly off-spec could indicate a replica or a damaged coin.

 How Coin Measurements Became Standardized

-The U.S. Mint didn't always have precise measurements.
-Still, in the early days of American currency, coins varied widely in size and weight depending on the year and the minting facility.
+The U.Also, s.
+In the early days of American currency, coins varied widely in size and weight depending on the year and the minting facility.
+Mint didn't always have precise measurements.
 It led to confusion and even fraud.

 The Role of Technology